ChrisOrgan/Covid_Analysis/README.md

 # Coronavirus Evolution

-This repository contains data and other files for "SARS-CoV-2 Evolves in Episodic Bursts".
+This repository contains data and other files for "Lineage-Splitting Drives The Rate of SARS-CoV-2 Evolution".